-Reviewed by Steve & Jill Wooler in February 2006
+Reviewed by Steve & Jill Wooler in February 2006 and March 2014

-Seven different grades of accommodation are offered, from simple ‘Efficiency Studios’ sleeping four, up to a lovely ‘Beach Villa’, sleeping eight.
+The Sandy Point Beach Club offers eight different grades of accommodation, from simple ‘Efficiency Studios’ sleeping four to the lovely ‘Beach Villa’, which sleeps ten.

 The buttons above present articles sequentially, in the order shown in the menu bar